iobis/pacman-final-training/README.md

 # PacMAN final meeting training

 The goal of this training session is to go over the data submission process for the PacMAN decision support tool, and do a hands-on demonstration of every step in the process.
+Steps that you as a participant can try on your own computer are indicated with :point_right:.

 ![portal](images/portal.png)